 • They also contain fats, polyphenols and pigments, many of which act as antioxidants- we all know how great they are for us.

-• Nettles are believed to help reducing inflammation which is why they were used in arthritis.
+• Nettles are believed to help reduce inflammation which is why they were used in arthritis.

 When, where, how to pick stinging nettles ….